 Simple ways to practice trust in ordinary school days

 Start the day with a short prayer while shoes are being tied: “Jesus, lead our steps.”
 It’s a simple way to settle hearts before notifications and bus routes start setting the pace.
-And if mornings feel rushed, a two-minute pause after school can help just as much—sit in the car or by the front door, thank God for one good gift from the day, and let those simple rhythms of prayer become part of home life.
+And if mornings feel rushed, a two-minute pause after school can help just as much—sit in the car or by the front door, thank God for one good gift from the day, and let those simple rhythms of prayer

 Choose a shared verse for the week, or try a 30-day devotional for students.
 Write it on a sticky note near the backpack hook or jot it on a planner page.
 Proverbs 3:5–6 or Psalm 121:2 can become a compass when decisions arise.
 Repeating a verse builds a quiet memory that can surface during a tough test or awkward conversation.

-One quiet habit worth adding is a midweek kindness routine.
+You could also try a midweek kindness routine.
 On Wednesdays, send a simple encouragement: a student to a classmate, a parent to a teacher, a teacher to a colleague.
 These small, steady acts reflect Philippians 2:3–4, considering others and lifting burdens in tangible ways.

 If this blessed your heart, it might bless someone else too.
 Share it with someone who needs encouragement today.